pathcl/osquery/docs/wiki/deployment/remote.md

 In most cases the client plugins default to "3-strikes-you're-out" when attempting to GET/POST to the configured endpoints.
 If a configuration cannot be retrieved the client will exit non-0 but a non-responsive logger endpoint will cause logs to buffer in RocksDB.
 The logging buffer size can be controlled by a [CLI flag](../installation/cli-flags.md), and if the size overflows the logs will drop.

+The TLS client does not handle HTTP errors, if the service returns a bad request or otherwise an indicator of overflowed length, the request will fail.
+The default max size of values combined with the maximum number of log events to send per request are sane and should not overflow default HTTP server maximum request limits.

 ## Server testing

 We include a very basic example python TLS/HTTPS server: [./tools/tests/test_http_server.py](https://github.com/facebook/osquery/blob/master/tools/tests/test_http_server.py).
 And a set of unit/integration tests: [./osquery/remote/transports/tests/tls_transports_tests.cpp](https://github.com/facebook/osquery/blob/master/osquery/remote/transports/tests/tls_transports_tests.cpp) for a reference server implementation.